Psychology

 Why study this subject?

-Psychology is the scientific study of human behaviour, the Brain and the Mind.
+Psychology is the scientific study of human behaviour, the brain and the mind.
 Psychologists observe human behaviour, create theories to explain the behaviour, and then carry out research to test these theories.
 Psychology is a challenging subject, requiring commitment and hard work.
 Ultimately though, the hard work is rewarded with a deeper understanding of people and society, and perhaps even yourself.

 Is it right for me?